-- agreed a new set of organisational values (FACTS) to embed throughout FHG. - salary increase of 6% for all staff plus a one-off bonus for lower paid staff. - approval of salary sacrifice car benefit and pension schemes to help staff save money during the current cost of living crisis. - continued investment in health and wellbeing initiatives for staff to ensure retention of the Investors in People Platinum standard.

-iii Relationships with suppliers are maintained across all departments through contract management processes led by the relevant contract manager and supported by the Procurement team.
+- agreed a new set of organisations values (FACTS) to embed these values throughout FHG; - salary increase of 6% for all staff plus a one off bonus for lower paid staff; - approval of salary sacrifice car benefit and pension schemes to help staff save money during the current cost of living crisis; and - continued investment in health and wellbeing initiatives for staff to ensure retention of the Investors in People Platinum standard. - iii) Relationships with suppliers are maintained across all departments through contract management processes led by the relevant contract manager and supported by the Procurement team.
 Relationships with customers are managed through a variety of ways that are set out in the corporate plan.